Search Tutorials

 The easiest way to analyze logs is using cat, tail and grep commands.
 However usually applications run on multiple host machines.
 Also on these host machines, logs are generated as multiple files and at different locations.
 We cannot analyze these logs using just commands.
 What we need is a centralized log management tool

 Logstash is an integrated framework for collecting logs, centralization, parsing, storage and search.
 Using logstash we can perform tasks like transformation of unstructured data into structured data, filtering out certain types of data, enriching the current data.
+We can also aggregate or summarize data before sending it to Elasticsearch.
 Once these tasks are done then this data is sent to a centralized destination.
 For example to elasticsearch.
 We will further look at the above tasks when we implement an example later.

 Structure of Logstash